 Upcoming Cyber Forum Events

-October 2018: The Forum on Cyber Resilience will host a public symposium in Washington, DC to bring together researchers, public and private sector stakeholders, and other experts to explore the technical and policy implications of newly-discovered computer hardware flaws such as Spectre and Meltdown.
+October 2018: The Forum on Cyber Resilience will host a public symposium, Beyond Spectre: Confronting New Technical and Policy Challenges, on October 3, 2018 in Washington, DC.
+The workshop will bring together researchers, public and private sector stakeholders, and other experts to explore the technical and policy implications of newly-discovered computer hardware flaws such as Spectre and Meltdown.
 More information will become available as the event approaches.
 Register to attend.

 News From the Cyber Forum